Last updated: 22 March 2014, 10:41 UTC

 Legal uncertainties in the United Kingdom

 The legislation has overseas application and applies to adult females as well as minors, despite the use of the term "girl" in the main parts of the Act.
 It does seem that, in a rush to protect the daughters of immigrants from the excesses of clitoridectomy and infibulation, some over-zealous legislation has found its way onto the Statute Book.
+Quite what a maternity unit is now expected to do when a woman with a pre-existing infibulation goes into labour is something of a legal mystery.
+One answer appears to be to stream all such cases for caesarian delivery.

 To return to the previous page that you were viewing, please use the BACK button of your browser.
 Alternatively, click on a link in the text above or choose another topic from the navigation panel below.